Top Christian Books

 The Letters of Peter Damian.
 By Peter Damian (died 1072 AD), Doctor of the Catholic Church.

 The Proslogion.
 By Anselm of Canterbury (died 1109 AD), Father of Scholasticism, Doctor of the Catholic Church.
+We read this in the academic year 2014-2015.

-Cur Deus Homo.
-By Anselm of Canterbury (died 1109 AD), Father of Scholasticism, Doctor of the Catholic Church.
+Cur Deus Homo (1094–1098).
+By Anselm of Canterbury (1033-1109 AD), Father of Scholasticism, Doctor of the Catholic Church.
+We read this in the summer of 2017.

 The Procession of the Holy Spirit.
 By Anselm of Canterbury (died 1109 AD), Father of Scholasticism, Doctor of the Catholic Church.

 First Council of the Lateran (1123 AD).
-An (Ecumenical) Council held in Rome.
+An Ecumenical Council held in Rome.
 Ended the custom of investiture.
 The State could invest bishops and abbots with symbols of temporal authority, but had no right to invest them with spiritual authority.

 Second Council of the Lateran (1139 AD).
 An Ecumenical Council held in Rome.
 Condemned the anti-pope, Anacletus II.
+We read this in the academic year 2014-2015.

 Sermons.
 By Bernard of Clairvaux (died 1140 AD), Doctor of the Catholic Church.